KizMistry/Yoga-Utopia/README.md

 - __Sign Up Section__

-  - This section will allow the user to subscribe to Yoga Utopia's electronic newsletters that will be emailed to the user on a weekly basis.
+  - This section will allow the user to subscribe to Yoga Utopia's emailed newsletters that will be sent to the user on a weekly basis.
 The user will be asked to submit their full name and email address.
   - The newsletter will contain all the up to date news around the yoga community, provide fresh content weekly, available offers and the latest Yoga Utopia news.

 ![Sign Up](/assets/readme-media/sign-up.png)